Image courtesy of Cong H on Pexels Image courtesy of Cong H on Pexels

 Portia

-"Portia" came to DunRoamin' on August 1, 2024 from the Woodstock area where she had been rescued from certain death that had been threatened as her last recourse.
+Portia came to DunRoamin' on August 1, 2024 from the Woodstock area where she had been rescued from certain death that had been threatened as her last recourse.
 Portia was born about August 1, 2013 and is a beautiful little girl.

 Portia had a great number of fleas which made her very uncomfortable, and she was also pregnant.
-Portia was quickly treated for all parasites, spayed, fully vaccinated and is now ready for a new home.
+Portia was quickly treated for all parasites, spayed, fully vaccinated and was soon ready for a new home.
 She is friendly, loving and grateful for all she has received - the alternative would have been terrible!
 She thanks her rescuer and foster mother for her life, and the love that she has received from her foster family.

 Brix